 - Provide exposure to research at a hands-on level.

-- Develop student inquiry skills including formulating research questions, experimental design, analysis, scientific communication, and envisioning future steps.
+- Develop student inquiry skills including formulating research questions, designing experimenta, analyzing data, communicating results, and envisioning future steps.

 A. Full Research Session: June 18-August 17, 2018

-For students who have completed two years of college or community college.
+For students who have completed two years of college, community college or tribal college .
 This is a nine-week immersive research project in a single lab leading to an abstract and poster This session provides a stipend of $4,000, on-campus housing, $500 for food, and a $500 travel allowance.

 B. Exploratory Session: June 18-July 18, 2018

-For students who have completed one year of college or community college.
+For students who have completed one year of college, community college or tribal college.
 This is a four-week early research experience.
-Students will receive training, then complete a mini research project under the tutelage of a graduate student and create an educational product related to their work.
-Exploratory fellows may apply for the Full Research Session the following year.
+Students will receive training, then complete a mini research project under the guidance of a graduate student and create an educational product related to their work.
+Students may apply for the Full Research Session the following year.
 This session provides a stipend of $2,000.

 C. Research Experience for Community College Teachers : June 18-July 18, 2018

-For community college teachers working with students who have the goal of integrating clean energy research into their curriculum.
+For community college teachers who have the goal of integrating clean energy research into their curriculum.
 This session provides a stipend of $4,000.

 This program is open to U.S. citizens or permanent residents.